danfuzz/samizdat/samizdat-0/README.md

   belongs.

 * `typeFunctionName` &mdash; Identifies the type to which a function applies, generally as its first argument.

+Other naming conventions (which sometimes override the above):

-As an exception, the name pattern `targetFromSource` generally indicates a function that takes a value of type `Source` yielding a value of type `target`.
+* `targetFromSource` &mdash; Indicates a function that takes a value of type `Source` yielding a value of type `target`.
+These are most often for value conversion functions, and sometimes for member-like accessors.

+* `makeTypeName` &mdash; Indicates a function that creates a value of type `TypeName`.
+These are almost all for the creation of "identified" values (that is, values that have an identity beyond their underlying data).

 ### Intra-file Arrangement